-4. Select the Load CMOS default after BIOS update: Select the Load CMOS default after BIOS update check box and then the system will automatically load BIOS defaults after BIOS update and after the system restarts.
+Select the Load CMOS default after BIOS update check box and then the system will automatically loa BIOS defaults after BIOS update and after the system restarts.

 C. After Updating the BIOS

 Restart your system after updating the BIOS.

 Make sure that the BIOS file to be flashed matches your motherboard model.
 Updating the BIOS with an incorrect BIOS file could cause your system not to boot.